Our Team

 Esperanza Espino

-Esperanza Espino, PhD in Psychology, Universidad de Sevilla.
+Esperanza Espino, PhD in Psychology, Universidad de Sevilla and is currently Assistant Professor in the Department of Psychology at Universidad Loyola Andalucía.
 Her line of research focuses on understanding the specific conditions under which trajectories of bullying and/or cyberbullying victimisation, or their consequences, are more severe, such as in the face of poly-involvement, their stability or situations of vulnerability.

 Estrella Durán Guerrero